GLOBAL MARKETS-Global stocks rally as Trump tweet eases trade war fears

 Hong Kong-listed shares in Deripaska’s aluminium producer Rusal tumbled by nearly half after the company said it could default on some of its debt due to the sanctions.

-Oil prices edged up with Brent crude futures for June up 0.58 percent to $67.49 a barrel, while U.S. crude CLc1 gained rose 0.53 percent to $62.38 a barrel.
-(Reporting by Alasdair Pal, Additional reporting by Wayne Cole in Sydney and Jack Stubbs in Moscow, editing by David Evans)
+Oil prices edged up with Brent crude futures for June up 0.61 percent to $67.51 a barrel, while U.S. crude CLc1 gained rose 0.32 percent to $62.25 a barrel.
+(Reporting by Alasdair Pal, Additional reporting by Wayne Cole in Sydney and Jack Stubbs in Moscow)